Unusable Engineering ApS

 A lineup with two clear directions

 One direction focuses on modelled character effects: tools that deliver tone, motion, and behavior inspired by classic and unusual signal paths, translated into stable modern workflows with less friction.
+To spice that up we have added integrated parameter morphing in the form of our slot sequencer.
+This allows you to go way beyond the possibilities of the original devices.

 Over-engineered internals.
 Simple interfaces.
 Expressive results.